-Roundworms are the most common type of worm to infest a chicken.
+Roundworms are the most common type of worm to infect a chicken.

-If you’re chicken has contracted roundworm, symptoms to look for include: a loss of appetite, watery poop, decreased egg laying, dull comb, wattles and eyes, wanting to be alone, dehydration and a loss of balance.
+If your chicken has contracted roundworm, symptoms to look for include: a loss of appetite, watery poop, decreased egg-laying, dull comb, wattles and eyes, wanting to be alone, dehydration, and a loss of balance.